What is Fractional Ablative Laser?

 This treatment eliminates old epidermal pigmented cells and deposits heat deep into the dermis to tighten skin and stimulate collagen remodeling.
 Just as important, though, are the areas of the skin the fractional laser leaves untouched.
 For every microthermal zone the laser targets and treats intensively, it leaves the surrounding tissue unaffected and intact.
 This “fractional” treatment allows the skin to heal much faster than if the entire area were treated at once, using the body’s natural healing process to create new, healthy, tighter tissue to replace skin imperfections.

 In the first few days after the procedure, your skin will be very red.
 There will likely be some oozing of blood-tinged fluid.
-You will have some swelling which goes down quite a bit by the 3rd – 4th day.
-Your new skin will have a reddish – pink quality which fades over the next several weeks.
+You will have some swelling, which goes down quite a bit by the third or fourth day.
+Your new skin will have a reddish/pink quality, which fades over the next several weeks.
 Post-procedure discomfort is usually minor.
 Ointment (usually Aquafor) is applied liberally for the first 6-7 days to protect the new skin, then moisturizers with sun block are used.
 Makeup can usually be resumed after 7 – 9 days.

 Frequently Asked Questions